digitalme-my/NXLAuth-iOS-example/README-Okta.md

 **Note:** *As with any Okta application, make sure you assign Users or Groups to the OpenID Connect Client.
 Otherwise, no one can use it.*

-The following changes are required for the AppAuth sample:
+The following changes are required for the NXLAuth sample:

 ```
 // set the issuer